Informatiqal/qlbuilder/README.md

 - `qlbuilder vscode` - creates the `.vscode` folder (inside the current folder) with the `tasks.json` and `settings.json` files.
 Please check the `create` command description above for more info

+- `qlBuilder appDetails [env]` - display info about the configured app

+- `qlBuilder createApp [env]` - creates brand new (empty) app on the specified environment.
+Updates `config.yml` appId for the environment

 ## config.yml

 The `create` command will create few folders and `config.yml` file.
 The config file is pre-populated with example values.
 This file specifies Qlik environments (dev, test, prod etc.)